 Priority: Development of Fundamental Movement Skills

 Objective: Physical Literacy

-Skills: Basic Sport Movement Skills, ie. running and kicking
+Skills: Basic Sport Movement Skills, ie. Running, kicking, jumping, throwing, catching, striking, etc.

 FUNdamentals focuses on developing basic sport skills while creating a level of enjoyment for physical activity in young athletes.
 Through these ideals we hope that this will encourage athletes to live a healthy active life through sport.
-FUNdamentals uses activity sessions that look at specific sport skills such as transportation skills, kicking, throwing and catching that can be transferred into a number of various sports and can be used in everyday tasks.
+FUNdamentals uses activity sessions that look at specific sport skills such as, kicking, throwing and catching which can be transferred into a number of various sports and can be used in everyday tasks.

 • Substantial and improved development of physical, cognitive, and social abilities.

 • Introduction of positive social experiences through fun play activities alongside peers.